 People in our IT community also have room to get to know each other and exchange experiences.
 It helps us understand their personality traits and match them properly with projects and companies.
 People differ and only when working in the right environment they can show their full potential.
 Some prefer to work for startups, others for corporations.
 One can be a natural team leader while another is more effective while working as an individual.
 However, what connects us all is a passion for technology and being proactive.

-Many of us as young people have heard that it is better to be the worst of the best than the best of the worst.
+Many of us, as young people, have heard it is better to be the worst of the best than the best of the worst.
 Why?
-When you are surrounded by people more skilled than you they motivate you to learn and grow.
+When you are surrounded by people more skilled than you, they motivate you to learn and grow.
 You naturally want to compete and improve to show you can be one of them.
-There is no motivation when you receive a prize without any effort just because there is no real competition.
+There is no motivation when you receive a prize without effort only because there is no real competition.

 From this point of view, it matters for our IT community members to collaborate with professionals who share the same approach to self-development and who are overachievers.
-If you miss some knowledge others will point you the way where you can find it.
-If you got so far and became a senior developer it means IT is something you really wanted to pursue.
+If you miss some knowledge, others will point you the way where you can find it.
+If you got so far and became a senior developer, IT is something you really wanted to pursue.
 As a result, you can choose from many projects and pick the one that suits your interests and gives you satisfaction with its development.

-Working with the best and taking advantage of access to such a community of IT experts and developers like ours really makes a difference.
-There was a time when shortly before Christmas one of our clients needed a highly-skilled Lead Java Developer and Lead Front-end Developer.
-Normally, they would need to spend at least 8 weeks on finding and recruiting the right candidates.
+Working with the best and taking advantage of access to a community of IT experts and developers like ours really makes a difference.
+There was a time when shortly before Christmas, one of our clients needed a highly-skilled Lead Java Developer and Lead Front-end Developer.
+Typically, they would need to spend at least 8 weeks on finding and recruiting suitable candidates.
 Instead, they decided to collaborate with us.
-We delegated great professionals and the entire process of matching took only 2 weeks.
+We delegated great professionals, and the entire process of matching took only 2 weeks.

-When Blue House was built we pledged to put IT experts first and help them find projects they really like.
-We were tired of seeing how talented and experienced people were wasting their potential for working on tasks that didn’t require as much knowledge as they possess.
+When Blue House was built, we pledged to put IT experts first and help them find projects they really like.
+We were tired of seeing how talented and experienced people were wasting their potential to work on tasks that didn’t require as much knowledge as they possessed.
 In turn, they were getting bored and burnt out.

 We imagined Blue House as a connector between both sides and it turned out to be a solution that developers and clients actually needed - it works in favor of both of these sides.
 Want to join forces and build products, software, or service with professionals from the Blue House community?
 Reach out to us.